emiliocardenas/webnews-scraper-api/README.md

 # webnews-scraper-api

-**Keep Up with Trending News Topics from Multiple Newspaper Sources** **Designed to consolidate all of news about desired companies from different news sources**
+**Keep Up with Trending News Topics from Multiple Newspaper Sources** **Designed to consolidate all of the news about desired companies from different news sources**

-### Do not get stuck reading a single source of information because then you may get misinformed!!
+### Do not get stuck reading a single source of information because you may get misinformed!!

 **Companies Targeted**
 ["Apple", "AAPL", "Tesla", "TSLA", "Axsome", "AXSM", "Exelixis", "EXEL", "Bed Bath", "BBBY", "Carvana", "CVNA", "Peloton", "PTON", "Nvidia", "NVDA", "META", "Amazon", "AMZN", "Advanced Micro Devices", "AMD"]